jiaming-jiang/fdh-web/README.md

 In this section, we highlight the ratings and reviews tendencies of the four categories: XPL, ADV, CFM and EXP.

 In order to know if the number of ratings characterizes in some way each category, we plot the likelihood of a user belonging to a category as a function of the range in which his/her number of ratings falls.
-Each range below corresponds to an inter-quantile range of around 25% of the density of the number of ratings of all the studied users.
+Each range corresponds to an inter-quantile range of around 25% of the density of the number of ratings of all the studied users.
 As a quick reminder, those are the users from english speaking countries having at least 5 ratings.
+The figure below shows the result.

+It is worth pointing out that we only consider 99% of the density as the remaining 1% contains only super users which have many folds more ratings than normal users.
+Since there are very few super users, their results may be non-conclusive because they may be non-representative of super users overall that is why treat them as outliers and discard them here.

+{% include ratings_and_cathegory_proba_analysis.html %}

+We notice the following trends:
+* Adventurers (ADV) are more likely to have fewer ratings (100 ratings at most), but could also have more ratings.
+The probability is however almost halved for subsequent ranges where the number of ratings is larger than 100.
+* Conformists (CFM) are more likely to have so many ratings (more than 500 ratings).
+* Explorers (XPL) are almost as likely to have very few or so many ratings (more than 500 ratings).
+* EXP users (EXP) mostly have very few ratings (10 at most) and become quickly significantly less likely as the number of ratings increases.

+We can therefore deduce the following about:
+* Adventurers (ADV): the more ratings a user has, the less likely he/she tends to try out not so good beers.
+This is not explained by the unwillingness of users with many ratings to try bad beers, but rather by the fact that the average beer rating is quite high ($\approx$ 3.97/5 overall) so users who have a lot of ratings end up rating beers that on average have a good score which reduces the percentage of bad beers they rate and thus throws them off being classified as adventurers.
+* Conformists (CFM): the users who rate on average close to the average rating of a beer tend to have many ratings, unabiding by what one could expect.
+* EXP users (EXP): the users that rate beers close (0.2 average deviation from the true value) to the piecewise linear mapping of the BA score to the range [0, 5] do so unintentionally since they tend to have very few ratings.
+We can already deduce that the display of the BA score on the website has no significant influence on the way the users rate the beers.
+* Explorers (XPL): the users who tend to rate newly introduced beers or introduce new beers are more likely to have many or very few ratings.

+In the same spirit, we filter the users having at least one review and repeat the process.
 The figure below shows the result:

-{% include ratings_and_cathegory_proba_analysis.html %}{width=100%}

-TODO

-Similarly, we filter the users having at least one review, and repeat the process.
-The figure below shows the result:

-{% include reviews_and_cathegory_proba_analysis.html %}{width=100%}
+{% include reviews_and_cathegory_proba_analysis.html %}

-TODO
+This time, we highlight the most important trend that is that the explorers (XPL) are overall the most likely to provide a review for the beers they rate.

 ## <a id="section_countries">Countries and User Categories</a>
 {% include top_countries_pie_chart.html %}{width=100%}